& Frequently Asked Questions

 Labor, Childbirth & Immediate Postpartum:

-Your midwife and her team, which includes another midwife and an assistant, usually arrives in response to your call or text sometime during active labor, depending on the situation.
-They all stay with you until both you and baby are stable — around two hours or a little longer after birth.
+Your midwife and her team, which includes two assistants, usually arrives in response to your call or text sometime during active labor, depending on the situation.
+The team will stay with you until both you and baby are stable — around two hours or a little longer after birth.
 Your team is there primarily to provide safety, but also to offer support, guidance, and encouragement.

 After birth, the baby is placed skin-to-skin with you, and all clinical care is done in your arms or next to you on the bed.
 If you need help, they will assist you in initiating breastfeeding.